completelyhazel/rM-nonogram/README.md

 This has currently only been tested on the reMarkable Paper Pro.
 Please note that xochitl automatically restarts after a nonogram is done downloading as it is needed to refresh the library.

+## What is a nonogram?

+Nonograms (also known as Picross) are logic-based picture puzzles with an empty grid and numbers on the sides.
+These numbers indicate how many consecutive filled squares are in that specific row or column.
+If you want to learn more or need an example, [here's a page that explains them more in detail](https://www.nonograms.org/instructions).
+Furthermore, if you want to learn how to solve harder puzzles, [here's a page with advanced methods you can use](https://www.nonograms.org/methods).

 ## Installation

 [click here](https://github.com/completelyhazel/rM-nonogram/releases/latest) to download the latest release :3